An open quantum Kirwan map: Transversality and orientation

 \subsection{Local model with tangency conditions}

-As in \cite{Cieliebak_Mohnke} we need to discuss holomorphic maps or vortices having constraints of derivatives at interior markings.
-One should be able to describe the tangency condition on the level of Banach manifolds.
-In \cite{Cieliebak_Mohnke}, one can use higher Sobolev space $W^{k,p}$ to model maps and consider the $l$-th order derivative of any maps of regularity $W^{k, p}$, thanks to the Sobolev embedding $W^{k,p} \hookrightarrow C^l$ if $k \geq l+1$.
-However if we would like to use higher Sobolev spaces to model vortices, we need to re-work the result of the second name author and Venugopalan \cite{Venugopalan_Xu}, which was already quite technical.
+The proof of Theorem \ref{thm64} is a Sard--Smale argument applied to a universal moduli space involving tangential constraints at the markings.
+In \cite{Cieliebak_Mohnke}, one can use higher Sobolev space $W^{k,p}$ to model maps and consider the $l$-th order derivative of any maps of regularity $W^{k, p}$, thanks to the Sobolev embedding.
+However if we would like to use higher Sobolev spaces to model vortices, we need to extend the result of the second name author and Venugopalan \cite{Venugopalan_Xu} which is about the local model with $W^{1,p}$-Sobolev norms only.
 Instead, we still use the $W^{1,p}$ norm and use the twisting trick which appeared in \cite{Zinger_2011}.
-We hereby thank A. Zinger for explaining this method to us.
+We thank A. Zinger for explaining this method to us.